khandmo/resume_projects/DESIGN.md

 #### Inputs

-If the player or spectator enters 'Q', they will quit the game, this is the only valid keystroke for the spectator
+If the player or spectator enters 'Q', they will quit the game.
+This is the only valid keystroke for the spectator

-the following are only valid keystrokes for the player:
+The following are only valid keystrokes for the player:
 The client can input the following keys: 'y', 'k', 'u', 'h', 'l', 'b', 'j', 'n' to move their player.
 The eight movement keys are shown relative to the player (@) below.